Asymmetric Tunneling of Bose-Einstein Condensates: Numerical Demonstration of Asymmetric Tunneling of 1D BEC

 \subsection{Transition from Symmetric to Asymmetric Tunneling}

-For a third method, we revisit our first, single pass case, but modify the barrier such that it becomes two identical asymmetric barriers.
-This creates a total asymmetric barrier which still allows the BEC multiple chances for tunneling or for reflection, as seen in Fig.~\ref{fig:method3potential}.
-This may eventually be extended such that a larger number of barriers may act as a diode, allowing BEC's to transmit from, say, left to right, while effectively eliminating the possibility that it travels right to left.
-While examining this third case, we also introduce scaling of the interaction parameter $g$ (Eq.~\eqref{eq:gparam}) which may be accomplished experimentally using Feshbach resonance to scale the scattering length, $a_s$ \cite{RevModPhys.82.1225}:
+We now directly examine the interaction parameter $g$ and its impact on overall tunneling asymmetry.
+To this end, we vary $g$ by scaling the scattering length, the effect of which can be seen in Eq.~\eqref{eq:gparam}.
+This may be accomplished experimentally using Feshbach resonance to scale the scattering length, $a_s$ \cite{RevModPhys.82.1225}:

-Here we introduce the scaling factor $\gamma$ to simplify notation, which could, in principle, range from $\approx 0$ to arbitrarily high numbers.
-Alternatively, Eq.~\eqref{eq:gparam} shows that changing the number of particles accomplishes the same effect.
+The scaling factor $\gamma$ is introduced in Eq.~\eqref{eq:FRscaling} to simplify notation; $\gamma$ could, in principle, range from $\approx 0$ to arbitrarily high numbers for repulsive interactions.
+Alternatively, Eq.~\eqref{eq:gparam} also shows that changing the number of particles accomplishes the same effect.
 While we consider both cases, it should be noted that manipulation of $g$ is more practically feasible through Feshbach resonance, as the scaling may be carried out without changing the sample BEC.
-The potential for this examination takes the form:
+As for the asymmetric barrier, we utilize the previous potential, but modify it such that it becomes two identical asymmetric barriers:

+This creates a total asymmetric barrier that allows the BEC multiple chances for tunneling or for reflection, as seen in Fig.~\ref{fig:method3potential}.
+As each chance to tunnel is asymmetric, increasing the number of barriers should further highlight the asymmetry.
+In future work, this may eventually be extended such that a larger number of barriers may act as an atomtronic diode, allowing a BEC to transmit from, say, left to right, while effectively eliminating the possibility that it travels right to left.